 He has also worked on other comics on the site when he has the time such as a guest page for Brain Dead, did the artwork for a story arc of Skull Boy (which has since gotten it's own page on the site), and a guest page for the Panty and Stocking Season 2 comic.

 His works contain examples of:

 - Art Evolution: While his original style was nothing to sneeze at, he definitely upped his game since his debut.

 - So good in fact that many people think he's a great artist just wasting his time doing fan comics (though it's been stated that writing is not his strong suit.
 Nearly all his comics have someone else doing the story).

 - Case in point, he was supposedly considered for a job to work on Fusionfall (it was only due to the higher ups that this didn't happen) and Maxwell Atoms (the creator of The Grim Adventures of Billy and Mandy) even tried to approach him◊ for character design work on the Underfist special(which Bleed had turned down due to other commitments).

 - April Fools' Day: Started doing these in recent years.

 - In 2011, he posted a fake PPGD comic in which the characters turn into ponies.

 - In 2012, he updated all three of his comics with fake updates.
-PPG Doujinshi introduces a bunch of Mary Sue Sailor Earths (based on fan characters from DA who had adopted Bleedman's art style), Sugar Bits had Cupcake grow huge and muscled while Brave shrunk into a chibi form to attack Bleed Heart, and Grim Tales had a fake update for the long on hiatus Ever After.
+PPG Doujinshi introduces a bunch of Sailor Earth characters (based on fan characters from DA who had adopted Bleedman's art style), Sugar Bits had Cupcake grow huge and muscled while Brave shrunk into a chibi form to attack Bleed Heart, and Grim Tales had a fake update for the long on hiatus Ever After.
 In Spanish.